-Integration with Data Protection Solution
+Integration with Data Protection Solutions

-Backups safeguard critical data against common scenarios such as recovering from natural or human-made disasters, data corruption, or accidental deletions.
-However, ransomware attacks can stress existing data-protection infrastructure that may be built on legacy architectures, such as disk and tape, more than expected.
+Backups safeguard critical data against common scenarios such as natural or human-made disasters, data corruption, or accidental deletions.
+However, ransomware attacks can stress existing data protection infrastructure that may be built on legacy architectures, such as disk and tape, more than expected.

 If you're already struggling with meeting recovery SLAs, a ransomware attack can exacerbate the situation with additional downtime.
 Next, your backup systems and data can be compromised, which could require you to reinstall and reconfigure your backup solution, before even contemplating data recovery.
-According to the Institute for Security + Technology:
+According to Enterprise Strategy Group (ESG), 87% of organizations are concerned their data backup copies could become infected or corrupted by ransomware attacks.